 Your public relations should be as unique as you are

 It always takes a particular combination to connect your story to sales.
 There are no “smart, cookie cutter” approaches.

-It’s a story of entrepreneur George Yu, who dropped by our office with a big dream on a Friday around lunch.
+Entrepreneur George Yu dropped by our office with a big dream on a Friday around lunch.
 He showed us the Bluetooth sensor platform he’d invented—and machined in his Chattanooga lab after an angel round from CRF.

 Our team leaned in, learning the tech, twirling the accelerometer.
-Time stood still, but we got hungry and sent someone for burritos after a couple hours.
+Time stood still, but we got hungry and sent someone for burritos.

-Burrito-greased fingers signed the contract to bring our team on his team.
+Burrito-stained fingers signed the contract to bring our team on his team.
 One of our people started dialing, trying to set up opportunities in the precious few days left before Christmas.
-Editors in New York were more chill than usual–it was blizzard season and hard to find anyone in the office.
+Editors in New York were chillier than usual–it was blizzard season and hard to find anyone in the office.

-Erase what you’ve been told about Tech PR
+Erase what you’ve been told about tech public relations

 Let’s start a conversation at one of our upcoming events–or just pick up the phone and talk to us at 404-900-7722.